CollinHerber/cnst-wiki-content/PlayerHouses.md

 | COST / REQUIREMENT |     |     |     |     |     |     |     |     |     | BECOME THANE OF SOLITUDE |
 | DESCRIPTION/ADDITIONS |     |     |     |     |     |     |     |     |     |     |

-> *Child's Bedroom | Child's Bedroom only available if [Hearthfire](https://en.uesp.net/wiki/Skyrim:Hearthfire) is installed.
-Choosing this upgrade will create a new room next to the master bedroom.  {.is-info}
+> \*Child's Bedroom | Child's Bedroom only available if [Hearthfire](https://en.uesp.net/wiki/Skyrim:Hearthfire) is installed.
+Choosing this upgrade will create a new room next to the master bedroom.

 # HEARTHFIRE DLC HOUSES